 Mark DeLap | Bladen Journal

-WHITE LAKE – The annual Correct Craft/Nautique owners’ reunion is set for Sept.
-20, 2025 at White Lake Marine (WLM) where they will be celebrating the 70th anniversary of WLM along with Nautique’s centennial anniversary.
+The annual Correct Craft/Nautique owners’ reunion was held Saturday at White Lake Marine (WLM) where they were celebrating the 70th anniversary of WLM along with Nautique’s centennial anniversary.

 From an ancestry that came from the sea and the coast of Portugal, White Lake Marine’s owners Carl (Carlos) deAndrade, Dianne deAndrade and their son, David deAndrade are celebrating their 40th year in business with their anniversary date in September.